-49 Termination of market retail contract
+4849 Termination of market retail contract (MRC and EPA)

-(1) A market retail contract terminates:
+- (1) A market retail contract or an exempt person arrangement terminates: - (a) on a date agreed between the retailer and the customer; or - (b) [Not used]; or - (c) when the provision of customer retail services to the premises commences under a customer retail contract with a different customer; or - (d) when the provision of customer retail services to the premises commences under a different customer retail contract between the customer and the retailer or another retailer; or - (e) at the end of the period of 10 business days commencing on the day the customer's premises are de-energised, if there is no contractual right to re-energisation; or - (f) subject to subclause (2), on another date or event specified in the market retail contract, or an exempt person arrangement, whichever first occurs.

-- (a) on a date agreed between the retailer and the customer; or - (b) [Not used]; or - (c) when the provision of customer retail services to the premises commences under a customer retail contract with a different customer; or - (d) when the provision of customer retail services to the premises commences under a different customer retail contract between the customer and the retailer or another retailer; or - (e) at the end of the period of 10 business days commencing on the day the customer's premises are de-energised, if there is no contractual right to re-energisation; or - (f) subject to subclause (2), on another date or event specified in the market retail contract, whichever first occurs.
+- (2) A term or condition of a market retail contract or an exempt person arrangement has no effect to the extent that it requires a customer to give more than 20 business days notice to terminate the contract, and to the extent that it requires the customer to give notice of a termination that is necessary for, or a direct consequence of, the customer exercising the customer's right to opt-out of a flexible AMI retail tariff in accordance with clause 8 of the Advanced Metering Infrastructure (AMI Tariffs) Order in Council 2013. - (3) Termination of a market retail contract or an exempt person arrangement does not affect any rights or obligations that have already accrued under the contract. - (4) [Not used]

-- (2) A term or condition of a market retail contract has no effect to the extent that it requires a customer to give more than 20 business days notice to terminate the contract, and to the extent that it requires the customer to give notice of a termination that is necessary for, or a direct consequence of, the customer exercising the customer's right to opt-out of a flexible AMI retail tariff in accordance with clause 8 of the Advanced Metering Infrastructure (AMI Tariffs) Order in Council 2013. - (3) Termination of a market retail contract does not affect any rights or obligations that have already accrued under the contract. - (4) [Not used] - (5) This clause is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract.
+- (5) This clause is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract or exempt person arrangement. - (6) Application of this clause to exempt persons